-Push \blacktriangle or \lor to select an item.
+Push \triangle or ∇ to select an item.
 Press ENTER to start the resetting of the selected axis, and the message "Resetting Is Underway" will show on the screen.
 Upon completion, the message will automatically disappear and the system will return to the main interface.